ArduSat/space-kit-examples/README.md

 - **air_quality** - Example sketch that uses a PPD60 air quality sensor and calibration performed by our friends at [Many Labs](http://www.manylabs.org/) to measure and log PM2.5 air quality.
+- **egg_drop** - Logs accelerometer data to an SD card for use with an egg drop experiment.
 - **example_template** - An example style template to use if you are interested in contributing a sketch.
 - **imu_all_sensors** - This example returns json values for all of the sensors available from just the IMU.